dart-archive/intl/README.md

         Intl.message(
           "${Intl.plural(howMany,
               zero: 'There are no emails left for $userName.',
-              one: 'There is one email left for $userName.',
+              one: 'There is $howMany email left for $userName.',
               other: 'There are $howMany emails left for $userName.')}",
         name: "remainingEmailsMessage",
         args: [howMany, userName],